• Skip to primary navigation

 And like I mentioned before, I personally think this one is a blast!

-1 – Have everyone sit in a circle.
+1 – Have everyone sit in a circle

 It needs to be a circle or at least a closed shape of some sort so you can pass the dice around.
 And make sure people are close enough together that it’s easy to pass the dice box and the ball.

-2 – Give someone the dice to start.
+2 – Give someone the dice to start

-When you say go, have someone in the circle roll the dice.
 Here’s how the dice part works.

 • Doubles – you get to unroll the saran wrap ball until someone else gets doubles.

-• 7 or 11 – the direction of the dice gets reversed (so you never know where the dice are going to go)
+• 7 or 11 – the direction of the dice gets reversed (so you never know where the dice are going to go) so it’s going a different direction.

 Rolling dice during a saran wrap game

-3 – Unwrap the ball.
+3 – Unwrap the ball

 If someone gets doubles, they get to start unwrapping layers from the saran wrap ball.
 They keep unwrapping until someone else gets doubles and takes the ball from them.